Eswin raises $283M to boost chip production in China – TechCrunch

 BOE maintains a business relationship with Eswin, according to Chinese news outlet Caixin.
 BOE holds 37.35% of chip-related business in Eswin, the publication said.

-In a press statement, Eswin said it will spend the fresh capital on research and development, manufacturing, and recruitment.
-That, it believes, will help spur the domestic chip production in China, which today relies heavily on U.S. and UK firms.
+In a press statement, Eswin said it will spend the fresh capital on research and development, manufacturing and recruitment.
+That, it believes, will help spur the domestic chip production in China, which today relies heavily on U.S. and U.K. firms.
 Last year, the U.S. blacklisted Huawei over security concerns and trade disputes with China.